Kyagara/equinox/README.md

 ## Todo

 - Readme section about cache and rate limit
-- Rework retry, only retry on 429 if received Retry-After
+- Rework retry, I believe rate limit is not respecting retry after header
 - Properly use context
-- Verify and update rate limit buckets if necessary
+- More tests for the rate limit
 - More tests for the client
 - Improve DDragon/CDragon support